 We understand the BoE has selected SPE bail-in because bail-in is considered to be the only credible resolution tool for the Group.
 The "sale of business" tool has been considered but discounted due to the Group's size, although selling businesses under private terms may be used subsequently as part of post-resolution business restructuring.
-At the point of non-viability ('PONV'), the Group will need to be re-capitalised and its authorisation continued to support an orderly resolution.
-Bail-in at the Holdco is the best tool to achieve this.
-It is assumed that at the PONV, the Public Interest Test will be met given the critical functions the Group provides to the UK economy.
+At the point of non-viability ('PONV'), the Group will need to be re-capitalised, and its authorisation continued to support an orderly resolution.
+Bail-in at the HoldCo is the best tool to achieve this.
+It is assumed that at the PONV, the Public Interest Test3 will be met given the critical functions the Group provides to the UK economy.

-The bail-in mechanism enables the BoE to impose losses on shareholders and creditors.
+The bail-in mechanism enables the BoE to impose losses on shareholders and certain creditors.
 Under the Banking Act it is expected that resolution bail-in powers would be utilised at HoldCo as the SPE entity.
-Losses realised in material subsidiaries or sub-groups would be transferred to the HoldCo through write-down or conversion of internal own funds instruments using mandatory write-down or conversion powers (Section 6B of the Banking Act), or in the case of internal senior non-preferred (MREL qualifying) instruments, through contractual triggers.
-These contractual write-down triggers can be effected in the case where the subsidiary is deemed to be failing, or its own funds have been written down or converted, or the Group is subject to resolution proceedings.
-The write-down and conversion of internal MREL through statutory powers or contractual triggers effectively recapitalises the material subsidiary or sub-group, with losses and recapitalisation needs transferred to the HoldCo.
-Therefore, the Group needs sufficient loss-absorbing capacity at a HoldCo level, as
+Losses realised in material subsidiaries or sub-groups would be transferred to the HoldCo through write-down or conversion of internal own funds instruments using mandatory write-down or conversion powers (Section 6B of the Banking Act), or in the case of internal senior non-preferred minimum requirement for own funds and eligible liabilities ('MREL') qualifying instruments, through contractual triggers.
+These contractual write-down triggers can be affected in the case where the subsidiary is deemed to be failing, or its own funds have been written down or converted, or the Group is subject to resolution proceedings.
+The write-down and/or conversion of internal MREL4 through statutory powers or contractual triggers effectively recapitalises the material subsidiary or sub-group, with losses and recapitalisation needs transferred to the HoldCo.
+Therefore, the Group needs sufficient loss-absorbing capacity at a HoldCo level, as well as at material subsidiaries and sub-groups, namely: RFB, LB, BoS, and LBCM.
+Our Insurance sub-group is managed in accordance with Solvency II capital requirements, setting out specific regulatory requirements for insurance firms and groups, as detailed within the Solvency II returns, available at:

-&lt;sup>4 The public interest test is a key safeguard in resolution, to protect taxpayers and financial stability.
+3 The public interest test is a key safeguard in resolution, to protect taxpayers and financial stability.
 When faced with a failing firm, the BoE considers whether resolution best serves the public interest.